U.S. Stocks Rise as Earnings Roll In; Oil Climbs: Markets Wrap

 Read: The Short-Volatility Trade Is Now So Big It’s Starting to Break

-Aside from earnings reports, traders watched news on two industry giants.
-Netflix slumped after Verizon Communications Inc. announced a partnership with Walt Disney Co.
-Meantime, Facebook’s antitrust woes widened as dozens more states joined New York’s investigation into whether its business practices have stifled competition or put users at risk.
+Still on corporate news, Netflix sank as Verizon Communications Inc. announced a partnership with Walt Disney Co.
+Facebook’s antitrust woes widened as dozens more states joined New York’s probe into whether its business practices have stifled competition or put users at risk.
+Positive results from a late-stage study of Bristol-Myers Squibb Co.’s combination therapy for lung cancer sent Merck & Co.’s shares tumbling.
+Lyft Inc. jumped after executives said the company would turn a profit by the end of 2021.

 Elsewhere, the Canadian dollar fluctuated after lower-than-expected retail sales.
 The currency rose earlier Tuesday after Prime Minister Justin Trudeau won a second term in a federal election that pointed to more fiscal stimulus.
 Oil jumped after a report that OPEC and allied crude producers will discuss deepening supply cuts next month.